c-128/contentapi/README.md

 boolean isCustom = itemRegistry.isCustomContent(stack);
 ```

+## Support
+This plugin integrates with [Oraxen](https://github.com/oraxen/oraxen) by default.
+I plan on adding more plugins later.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.